Skip to main content

 TestingBot has been offering cloud-based testing since 2012 and has built a robust solution for Maestro cloud testing.
 Compared to other vendors and Maestro cloud, we offer the following improved features:

-• Run on any iOS version, even beta versions.
-Currently iOS simulators (Apple Silicon M4).
+• Run on any iOS version, both physical iOS devices and iOS simulators.

 • Test on physical Android devices, not just emulators (though that's also certainly possible)